 \subsection{Polarization aberrations}

-The goal of this work is to be able to determine from a set of calibration PSFs the system's birefringent pupil distribution, represented by a Jones matrix of the form in Eq.~(\ref{eq:jqw}).
-The various functions in this expression must first be expanded in terms of a basis whose expansion coefficients are then determined through a nonlinear optimization.
-Common choices are given by the Zernike polynomials \cite{yamamoto2007polarization} and pixel-based optimization \cite{ferdman2020vipr}, both of which can be implemented with comparable speed since the number of discrete Fourier transforms (the most costly operation) is the same for both cases.
+The goal of this work is to provide a method for determining from a set of calibration PSFs the system's BDPP, represented by a Jones matrix of the form in Eq.~(\ref{eq:jqw}).
+The various functions in this expression must first be expanded in terms of a basis whose expansion coefficients are then determined through nonlinear optimization.
+Common basis choices for optimization are the Zernike polynomials \cite{yamamoto2007polarization} and a direct pixel representation,\cite{ferdman2020vipr} both of which result in comparable speeds since they employ the same number of discrete Fourier transforms, the most costly operation even when implemented through the fast Fourier transform (FFT) algorithm.

-In what follows, a decomposition in the Zernike polynomial basis is used given that its elements are simpler to interpret, they provide a complete basis on the unit disk and allow an accurate description with fewer parameters (although examples using the pixel-based approach are shown the Supplement).
-Therefore, the components of the Jones matrix are decomposed as
+In what follows, a decomposition in the Zernike polynomial basis is used given that its elements are easy to interpret and allow an accurate description with fewer parameters (although examples using the pixel-based approach are shown in SM Sec.
+SVI).
+The components of the Jones matrix are then decomposed as \bse